 Scope Use B2 Durability See below Suitability table.
 C3 Fire The Building Code relating to fire ratings regulation and standards become mandatory from April 2013, establishing the list of products belonging to Classes A 'No Contribution to Fire' provided for in Decision 94/611/EC implementing Article 20 of Council Directive 89/106/EEC.
-D1 Access Routes Not acceptable for use under D1/AS1 E3 Internal Moisture Under E3 Tiles installed over a waterproof membrane using a nonporous Grouting system, are an acceptable solution.
-G3 Food Preparation and Prevention from Contamination As an Impervious and easy to clean Surface this range complies G6 Airborne and Impact Sound If required Tiles can form part of an acoustic system to comply with IIC and STC in conjunction with an approved third-party system.
+D1 Access Routes Not acceptable for use under D1/AS1 E3 Internal Moisture E3 Internal Moisture (AS1 and AS2) is about ensuring that moisture created within the building does not lead to mould or create damage to adjacent buildings or structural elements in the building in which it is installed.
+Prevention of the creation of mould is a combination of temperature, insulation, and ventilation.
+Prevention of water damaging other building elements is about a complete system and installation details (i.e. Compliant and approved Waterproofing and sealing joints) as well as impervious products.
+E3/AS1 provides some useful design details, albeit without much product material information on compliant systems that meet the durability requirements of B2 that requires 15 years performance and a Producer Statement (PS3) for waterproofing.
+G3 Food Preparation and As an Impervious and easy to clean Surface this range complies Prevention from Contamination G6 Airborne and Impact If required Tiles can form part of an acoustic system to comply with IIC and Sound STC in conjunction with an approved third-party system.

 Suitability Residential Light Commercial Commercial Industrial

 Indoor Floor - - - -

 Indoor Walls ✓ ✓ ✓ ✓

 Outdoor Floor - - - -

-Outdoor Cladding ✓ ✓ ✓ ✓
+Outdoor Cladding - - - -

-Frost Resistant ✓ ✓ ✓ ✓
+Frost Resistant - - - -

-Swimming Pool Submerged - 1 - -
+Swimming Pool Submerged - - - -

-Swimming Pool Surround - 1 - -
+Swimming Pool Surround - - - -

-Paving - 1 - -
+Paving - - - -

-Over Underfloor Heating - - -
+Over Underfloor Heating - - - -

 Commercial Kitchen Wall - - - -

-Within 1.5m of a Plumbing Fixture or Fitting ✓ ✓ √ ✓
+Within 1.5m of a Plumbing Fixture or Fitting ✓ √ ✓ ✓

 Specifications

-CODE ARIIC10X30
+CODE COLCHEVWH30X90

-TILE SIZE (mm) 100x300
+TILE SIZE (mm) 300x900

-THICKNESS (mm) 6
+THICKNESS (mm) 8.5999999999999

 SUITABILITY Wall

-FINISH Gloss
+FINISH Matt

-CLASS PEI Class 0: Glazed tles in this class are wall tiles only and unsuitable for
+CLASS PEI Class 0: Glazed tiles in this class are wall tiles only and unsuitable for

 use on floors.

-RECTIFIED No
+RECTIFIED Yes

-WEIGHT (kg) 0.45
+WEIGHT (kg) 4.04

 COEFFICIENT OF FRICTION

 SLIP RATING

-TILES PER BOX 40
+TILES PER BOX 5

-M2 PER BOX 1.20
+M2 PER BOX 1.35

 PATTERNS/FACES 1

 COUNTRY OF ORIGIN Spain